Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: CIRs for Probing Complex Dynamical Systems

 The goal of this study is to investigate how resolving ancillary variables clarifies the underlying causal structure.
 By conditioning on $(x_2,y_2)$ when assessing $y_1\rightarrow x_1$ and on $(x_1,y_1)$ for $y_2\rightarrow x_2$ through conditional ACI, we decompose the joint relationship $(y_1,y_2)\rightarrow (x_1,x_2)$ to identify dominant causal drivers and their temporal influence.

-The time series in Figure \ref{fig:multiscale_fig}(a--d) reveal distinct dynamical behaviors.
-The variable $x_1$ exhibits intermittent excursions towards a weaker but unstable state, showing negative skewness and bimodality due to cubic dissipation, multiplicative noise, and weak weather-mode feedbacks \cite{majda2009normal, chen2025stochastic}.
-In contrast, $x_2$ remains strictly positive with significant positive skewness and intermittent instabilities due to energy conservation restrictions.
+The time series in Figure~\ref{fig:multiscale_fig}(a--d) reveal distinct dynamical behaviors.
+The variable $x_1$ exhibits intermittent excursions away from its mean stable state $x_1\approx 1.8$ toward a stronger or weaker but unstable state, with a proclivity for the latter, thus showing negative skewness and a slight multimodality due to cubic dissipation, multiplicative and correlating noise, and weak weather-mode feedbacks \cite{majda2009normal, chen2025stochastic}.
+In contrast, $x_2$ remains strictly positive with significant positive skewness and intermittent instabilities (significant positive bursts away from its mean stable state $x_2\approx 1.4$) due to energy conservation restrictions.
 The atmosphere-to-weather influence components are asymmetric: $x_2$ exerts stronger control on $y_2$ than $x_1$ does on $y_1$, consistent with $I_{11}<I_{22}$ and $L_{11}<L_{22}$.
-Consequently, $y_1$ follows a sub-Gaussian distribution while $y_2$ shows slight negative skewness, with both weather variables evolving faster than their atmospheric counterparts ($\varepsilon=0.1$).
-All marginals and joint distributions display strong non-Gaussianity from intermittent instabilities, regime switches, and multiscale dynamics.
+Consequently, $y_1$ follows a sub-Gaussian distribution while both $y_1$ and $y_2$ showcase a slight negative skewness, with both weather variables evolving faster than their atmospheric counterparts ($\varepsilon=0.1$).
+All marginals and joint distributions display strong non-Gaussianity due to the intermittent instabilities, regime switches, and multiscale, nonlinear dynamics.